just-the-docs/just-the-docs/docs/configuration.md

 search_enabled: true

 search:
-  # Split documents into sections that can be individually searched
+  # Split pages into sections that can be searched individually
   # Supports 1 - 6, default: 2
   heading_level: 2
-  # Maximum amount of previews to display
+  # Maximum amount of previews per search result
   # Default: 3
   previews: 3
   # Maximum amount of words to display before a matched word in the preview